• HOME

 Sharing is caring!

-Kingsland, located in the southeast coast of Georgia, is a cute little town offering up Southern hospitality, delicious seafood, interesting history, and, of course, loads of fun outdoor adventures.
+Kingsland, GA, located in the southeast coast of Georgia, is a charming small town offering up Southern hospitality, delicious seafood, interesting history, and, of course, loads of places to enjoy the outdoors.

-If your idea of a great vacation includes spending as much time outdoors as possible, Kingsland is the place for you.
+If your idea of a great vacation includes as many outdoor adventure as possible, Kingsland is the place for you.

 This is the starting point for many unique outdoor adventures including Cumberland Island National Seashore, Okefenokee National Wildlife Refuge, some of the best kayaking in southeast Georgia, incredible inshore and offshore fishing and more.